storos/chatbot_genai/readme.md

 - **Session Tracking**: All conversations are logged with session IDs
 - **Action Logging**: Order cancellations and other actions are tracked
 - **Source Attribution**: Track which documents are most helpful
+- **Error Handling**: Clear error messages when database or vector data is unavailable

+## 🚀 Production Deployment

+For production deployment:
+1. Use environment variables for all sensitive data
+2. Set up proper database backups
+3. Configure monitoring and logging
+4. Use Docker secrets for API keys
+5. Set up SSL/TLS for external access
+6. Consider horizontal scaling with load balancers

 ---